FirstHandScientist/amp/README.md

 ```

 # To-do list:
-- [ ] Try different performance with the standard EP, iteration, modulation, SNR
+- [ ] More explanation in readme
-- [ ] See variant of EP performance, power EP
+- [ ] boosting subsection in manuscript
-- [ ] How about Kernel EP
+- [ ] One round of writing check